autotelic/fastify-mail/README.md

     - `envelope`
     - `messageId`

+- `createMessage`: `function` - Generates a message object where the data provided is updated to use templates where available with context variables injected
+  - Accepts the following arguments:
+    - `message`: `object`
+      - fields as above
+    - `templatePath`: `string` - the relative path to the message's templates.
+    - `context`: `object` - Object containing context for the message (such as - variables that will be used in copy)

     For more details on this response see the Nodemail documentation [View nodemailer's docs here](https://nodemailer.com/smtp/)

-- `sendMail`: `function` - Calls `createMessage` to generate an message and uses [fastify-nodemailer](https://github.com/lependu/fastify-nodemailer) to send the generated email.
-  - Accepts the following arguments:
-    - `recipients`: `array` -Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
-    - `templates`: `string` - The relative path to the message's templates.
-    - `context`: `object` - Object containing context for the message.
-    - `opts`: `object` - Object containing options:
-      -  `from`: `string` - When provided this is used in preference to a template
-      -  `from`: `string` - When provided this is used in preference to a template
-      -  `replyTo`: `string` - When used this is used in preference to a template
-      -  `cc`: `string` - Comma separated list or an array of recipients email addresses (`string`) that will appear on the Cc: field
-      -  `bcc`: `string` - Comma separated list or an array of recipients email addresses that will appear on the Bcc: field

 ### Testing